Trump opens door for Jackson to pull out as nominee for veterans job

 The Senate panel’s chairman, Republican Senator Johnny Isakson, would not comment on the allegations against Jackson, other than to say: “I’ve got a job as chairman to make sure he’s vetted, and I’m going to do that.”

-Jackson continued to hold meetings with senators on Capitol Hill on Tuesday even as his nomination appeared in jeopardy.

-“I can answer the questions.
-I‘m looking forward to rescheduling the hearing and answering everyone’s questions,” Jackson told reporters after he met with Senator Jerry Moran, a senior Republican on the Senate Veterans’ Affairs Committee.
+Senator Sherrod Brown, a Democratic member of the panel, said the allegations had been made by “double digit numbers” of military people and former military people, though he declined to repeat them saying they were not substantiated.

 The Senate’s calendar might not work in Jackson’s favor.
-There appeared to be little chance that the committee would hold a confirmation hearing this week.
+There appeared to be little chance the committee would hold a confirmation hearing this week.
 On Saturday, Congress begins a nine-day recess, which is a long time for any embattled presidential nominee to be in limbo.

-Moran told reporters he had a “solid conversation” with Jackson and said he did not have details about any of the allegations.

-“He does deny that he has done anything wrong in his service to the country and particularly in his time at the White House as a physician in the medical unit,” Moran said.

-Reporting by Roberta Rampton and Susan Cornwell; additional reporting by Richard Cowan, Steve Holland and Amanda Becker; editing by Chris Reese and Cynthia Osterman
+Reporting by Roberta Rampton and Susan Cornwell Additional reporting by Richard Cowan, Steve Holland, Amanda Becker, Doina Chiacu, David Alexander; Editing by Cynthia Osterman and Chris Reese